A Veteran’s Right to Heal: The Battle Over Pet Fowl in Kettering

 Email Template: for mobile users, tap the email addresses up above.
 A pre-formatted and addressed email will be generated.
 Simply add your name to the end.

-Subject: Support for the Combs Family’s Right to Keep Their Pet Chickens
+Subject: Support for the Combs Family’s Right to Keep Their Pet Fowl

 Dear [City Official’s Name],

-I am writing to express my support for Todd and Melodie Combs, who are being unjustly threatened with fines for keeping their 18 pet chickens in their Kettering home.
-As a concerned citizen, I urge the city to respect the Combs family’s right to keep their chickens as pet fowl, which is clearly permitted under the city’s zoning code.
+I am writing to express my support for Todd and Melodie Combs, who are being unjustly threatened with fines for keeping their 18 pet fowl in their Kettering home.
+As a concerned citizen, I urge the city to respect the Combs family’s right to keep their pet fowl, which is clearly permitted under the city’s zoning code.

-The Combs family has kept these chickens as companions, not for food production, and they provide great enjoyment and comfort, especially since they are unable to have traditional pets like dogs or cats due to allergies.
-The city’s zoning code allows for “pet fowl,” and the Combs’ chickens fall within this category as they are not used for agricultural purposes.
+The Combs family has kept these fowl as companions, not for food production, and they provide great enjoyment and comfort, especially since they are unable to have traditional pets like dogs or cats due to allergies.
+The city’s zoning code allows for “pet fowl,” and the Combs’ pets fall within this category as they are not used for agricultural purposes.

 It is important to emphasize that the spirit of the law should focus on the intent of providing support and companionship through pets, rather than enforcing arbitrary restrictions that do not serve the public good.
 The Combs family has made efforts to comply with the city’s zoning codes, and I believe they should be allowed to keep their pets without the fear of daily fines.